-Sample surveys are a primary data collection method.
-In the 20th century sample surveys have proven to be a cost-efficient method to produce accurate statistics, although they come with a high cost both for the National Statistical Institutes (NSIs) and businesses, who may experience high response burden.
-Nowadays in the information age, there are a lot of new digital data sources in smart industries, such as in precision farming.
+In the 20th century, sample surveys have proven to be a cost-efficient method to produce accurate statistics, although they come with a high cost both for the National Statistical Institutes (NSIs) and businesses, who may experience high response burden.
+Nowadays in the information age, there are a lot of new digital data sources in smart industries, like in precision farming.
 In some cases, these data sources allow for data communication with other computer systems without human intervention via Application Programming Interfaces (APIs).
-Based on these software interfaces, we developed a system-to-system (S2S) data collection methodology that reduces response burden by automating the business collection process.
-As far as we know, this method has not been used yet.
-Applied to the official crop yield survey, a pilot software prototype was developed based on this new methodology.
+Based on these software interfaces, we developed a system-to-system data collection methodology that reduces response burden by automating the business’s internal data retrieval process.
+Applied to the official Crop Yield Survey, a software prototype was developed based on this methodology.

 Our next step is to conduct a small-scale field test with a small number of farmers to study the method in practice.
 This field test is planned for the fall of 2022.
 Hopefully, we can present the first results of this field test at this Expert Meeting in October.

 It is our belief that this system-to-system method can be applied to business surveys in general and in the future will replace the manual completion of business survey questionnaires including the manual retrieval and rekeying of data.